BrianLusina/PythonSnips/Hashes/README.md

 Hints
 In case of input data being supplied to the question, it should be assumed to be a console input.

+## Dictionary Square Keys

+Define a function which can generate a dictionary where the keys are numbers between 1 and 20 (both included) and the values are square of keys.
+The function should just print the values only.

+Hints:

+Use dict[key]=value pattern to put entry into a dictionary.
+Use ** operator to get power of a number.
+Use range() for loops.
+Use keys() to iterate keys in the dictionary.
+Also we can use item() to get key/value pairs.